AFC Whyteleafe: Ground

-AFC Whyteleafe play their home games at Church Road, Whyteleafe, Surrey, CR3 0AR.
+After formation, AFC Whyteleafe played their home games at Church Road, Whyteleafe, Surrey, CR3 0AR.

 The site of Church Road was formerly farmland, and the farm's existing buildings were converted into the clubhouse and dressing rooms.
 Whyteleafe FC originally planned to add a running track and cricket pitch to the complex, but these plans were abandoned.
 Floodlights were added in the early 1980s and a new main stand added in 1999 for the club's first round FA Cup match against Chester City, which saw a record attendance of 2,164.
 Some of the turnstiles added at the ground were purchased from Stoke City's Victoria Ground after they moved to the Britannia Stadium in 1997.

 In June 2021, following the purchase of the ground by Singapore-based company Irama, Whyteleafe FC left Church Road due to no agreement being reached with Irama for a new lease with the club.

 In August 2021 the new club, AFC Whyteleafe, was formed under new management and a 4-year agreement was reached to play at Church Road.

+Following promotion to Step 3 of the National League System, the club announced a ground-sharing agreement with Cray Wanderers (also Step 3) to play home matches during the 2026–27 season at Wanderers' Flamingo Park ground in Chislehurst, Bromley.
+Church Road would continue to be used for training and youth teams matches.

 Committee

-In the summer of 2025, having gone up 4 levels in 4 years, a management committee was formed to assist the Chairman with the higher demands of step 4 football.
+In the summer of 2025, having gone up 4 levels in 4 years, a management committee was formed to assist the chairman with the higher demands of step 4 football.